-Queering the Museum (QTM) is launching a Seattle-based Digital Storytelling Project, inviting LGBTQ individuals from the Puget Sound Region reflect on their own lives and select a single defining story that has left a lasting impact on their lives and identity.
+Queering the Museum (QTM) is launching a Seattle-based Digital Storytelling Project, inviting LGBTQ individuals from the Puget Sound Region to reflect on their lives and select a single defining story that has left a lasting impact on themselves and their identities.
 During our Workshops, participants transform that story into a digital narrative.
 The participants use their own narration, photos and select from available music to create a 3 to 4 minute video.

 This project will add to the historical record and preserve the narratives of LGBTQ peoples, peoples whose stories are often left out.
 Participants will have the opportunity to contribute their videos to local museum archives and for possible inclusion in the queer-themed history exhibit that QTM is curating at the Museum of History and Industry.